joshdcuneo/mern-docker-starter/README.md

     environment:
       MONGO_INITDB_ROOT_USERNAME: ${MONGO_INITDB_ROOT_USERNAME}
       MONGO_INITDB_ROOT_PASSWORD: ${MONGO_INITDB_ROOT_PASSWORD}
+    volumes:
+      # Map physical volume to virtual for data persistence
+      # On server could be /data/db
+      # For this case we will create a Docker volume and use it instead
+      # You need to run docker volume create yourproject-dbdata
+      - board-dbdata:/data/db
+# Add this to include data volume for mongo
+# Confirm this is working later
+volumes:
+  ? board-dbdata
 ```

+## Database

 > !!
 Pay close attention the construction of the MONGO_URI variable.
 Don't miss a ":" or "@"